Superstrong approximation for monodromy groups

 This condition already has a name -- it is called the {\em Bogomolov property}:

 \begin{defn} Let $K$ be a global field.
-A set $S$ of algebraic numbers over $K$ has the {\em Bogomolov property} if the set of positive absolute heights of elements of $S$ is bounded away form $0$. \end{defn}
+A set $S$ of algebraic numbers over $K$ has the {\em Bogomolov property} if the set of positive absolute heights of elements of $S$ is bounded away from $0$. \end{defn}